usgs/pestpp/documentation/pestpp_users_manual.md

 ### <a id='s8-6-8' />4.6.8 Seventh Line

 The seventh line of the minimalist “control data” section of figure 4.3 contains only one variable, namely PHIREDSWH.
 The only program of the PEST++ suite which reads this variable is PESTPP-GLM.
-Furthermore, it is ignored by PESTPP-GLM if it implements global optimization using differential evolution.

 If the parameter-group-specific FORCEN variable appearing in the “parameter groups” section of the PEST control file is set to “switch”, then PESTPP-GLM will automatically switch from forward to central derivatives calculation if progress of an inversion process appears to be slowing.
 Switching takes place if the relative reduction in the objective function between successive iterations is less than the user-supplied value for PHIREDSWH.
 Thus if, for the *i*<sup>th</sup> iteration of an inversion process implemented by PESTPP-GLM,